-I am a self-confessed European Mongrel, making art from the position of an outsider.
-Though born and raised in Spain, I have a mixed heritage: half Spanish, half German, with a bit of Polish mixed in for good measure (tired of ticking the 'white other' box on many a form, I invented the label of European Mongrel for myself).
+I am a self-confessed European Mongrel Though born and raised in Spain, I have a mixed heritage: half Spanish, half German, with a bit of Polish mixed in for good measure (tired of ticking the 'white other' box on many a form, I invented the label of European Mongrel for myself).
 I moved to the UK in 2000 after receiving a scholarship to study the International Baccalaureate at UWC Atlantic College, going on to graduate with First Class Honours from a Drama and Theatre Studies degree (2006) at the University of Kent, Canterbury.
 Recently a good friend likened me to a cabinet of curiosities.
 Make of that what you will.

 My practice is as much a hybrid as my identity.
 I'm live artist, performance-maker and event producer, and am co-director of Accidental Collective.
-I am also a pedagogue and para-academic, so my practice is conceptually inquisitive, and often conceived as Practice as Research.
+I am also engaged in pedagogy, so my practice is conceptually inquisitive, and often conceived as Practice as Research.

 In 2005 I formed Accidental Collective with Daisy Orton.
 Together, and thanks to funding from Arts Council England and various local authorities, we have made full-length stage performances, promenade pieces, immersive environments, one-to-one experiences, and celebratory events; presenting our work in theatre and non-theatre spaces across the UK.
 Treating each project on its own terms, we’ve taken site-specific, interactive or community-based approaches in turn.